 A summary of air effluent sampling results is summarized by stack in Table 24.
 Results are trended over five years as shown in Figure 7.
-Air emission concentrations are reported using third party measurements, with exception of the highest value recorded, which is reported as in-house measurements.
+Air emission concentrations are reported using third party measurements, with exception of the highest value recorded, which is reported from in-house measurements.

 The facility perimeter air quality results are summarized in Table 25.
-The average and maximum facility perimeter air quality monitor results are trended over five years in Figure 8 and consist of very low uranium in air concentrations and well below the Action Level of 0.08 μg/m.
+The average and maximum facility perimeter air quality monitor results are trended over five years in Figure 8 and consist of very low uranium in air concentrations and well below the Action Level of $0.08 \ \mu g/m^3$.